UK indices closed lower; Investing.com UK 100 Closed Flat, By Investing.com

 At close in London, it was flat, 0%.

-The Reds beat the Greens on the London Stock Exchange by 1,409 to 620, with 329 closing flat.
+The greens outperformed red on the London Stock Exchange by 1.659 to 336, with 381 closing flat.

 Gold futures for April delivery rose 0.63%, or $12.05 an ounce.
 Among other commodities, crude oil futures for April delivery rose 3.68%, or $3.32, to settle at $93.53 a barrel, while Brent crude futures for May delivery rose 2.10%, or $1.95, to $94.94 a barrel.